heyaoyu/springboot_review_and_trail/README.md

 5. Redis and CacheManager
 6. Dubbo
 7. feign using ZK
+8. ribbon
-8. Kakfa
+9. Kakfa
-9. Flink for runtime-stream
+10. Flink for runtime-stream

 **Done**